devpro/tech-notes/README.md

 Resources to help you learn about Information Technology (IT).

-🚧 This website has been started in December 2023 and is under active construction
+🚧 This website is under active construction (last update February 2025)

 ## Content